microsoft/atlas-design/site/src/atomics/typography.md

 # Typography Atomics

-The typography scale is designed to for great readability across the platform.
+The typography scale is designed for great readability across the platform.
 This page covers the various classes available to modify text.

-## Font size
+## Font sizes

 There are two avenues for modifying font sizes in Atlas.

 #### Heading sizes

 The following classes can be used to accurately adopt a heading's size (h1- h6).
+These sizes are tied to the default heading sizes renderer within the [markdown component](https://design.docs.microsoft.com/components/markdown.html).

 ```html
 <p class="font-size-h1">Heading 1</p>